rdkcentral/Lightning-UI-Components/CONTRIBUTING.md

 Usage documentation lives in `<Type>/<Component>/<Component>.mdx`.
 [MDX](https://mdxjs.com/) allows you to combine [markdown](https://daringfireball.net/projects/markdown/syntax) and [React JSX](https://reactjs.org/docs/introducing-jsx.html) syntax within the same file!

-If you generated a new component with `npm run create`, a template layout should exist for your component.
+If you generated a new component with `yarn createComponent`, a template layout should exist for your component.
 If you are contributing to an existing component, follow the patterns established there.
 Adding usage steps should look like this example:

 ``` js
 import { Canvas, Story } from '@storybook/addon-docs';